 Week 4 & 5.
 Practice data structure and algorithmic challenges with sites like Educative or Leetcode.
 Start practicing simple coding problems.
 This will make it easier down the line to tackle harder questions.

 Weeks 6-8.
 Practice complex coding problems, and start timing yourself.
 It’s important to consider Runtime and Memory complexity for each solution.
-For practice and automated challenges along with interactive solutions, look at Grokking the Coding Interview: Patterns for Coding Questions
+For practice and automated challenges along with interactive solutions, look at Grokking Coding Interview Patterns.

 Weeks 9 & 10.
 Study the top 10 System Design Interview questions.
 These are now an integral part of the interview process and impact your hiring level.

 Week 11.
 Study OS and Concurrency concepts.
 These questions are used to gauge your hiring level.
 Brush up on multithreading fundamentals to stand out for higher levels in Google’s ladder.